 Achieving gender equity involves confronting power, law, norms, economics, government, culture and more.

 So how is it possible to plan for change across all these areas while also working with women in their communities?
 How does development play the long game and drive systemic change in the face of urgency?

 Feminists, activists, and gender and development workers are constantly engaged in creating new and more relevant approaches to such planning.

-We’ve heard all these different approaches from WuDunn and Kristof, who promote giving to charities and NGOs as a path to ending gender inequity, through to Moser who promotes the longer, more strategic approach.
-It is not easy to translate any of these frameworks or approaches into successful outcomes.
+So far this week, we’ve looked at different approaches for understanding and addressing gender inequality from WuDunn and Kristof, who promote giving to charities and NGOs as a path to ending gender inequity, through to Moser who promotes a longer, more strategic approach.

 © Deakin University